 Tetanus is an infection caused by bacteria called Clostridium tetani.
 When the bacteria invade the body, they produce a poison (toxin) that causes painful muscle contractions 원헌드레드 시즌6 다운로드.
 Another name for tetanus is “lockjaw” because it often causes a person’s neck and jaw muscles to lock, making it hard to open the mouth or swallow 유튜브 19 다운로드.
 Vaccines are recommended for infants, children, teens and adults to prevent tetanus.Tetanus is different from other vaccine-preventable diseases because it does not spread from person to person Opengl es.
 The bacteria are usually found in soil, dust and manure and enter the body through breaks in the skin – usually cuts or puncture wounds caused by contaminated objects 무겐 1.1 다운로드.

 Today, tetanus is uncommon in the United States, with an average of 29 reported cases per year from 1996 through 2009.
-Nearly all cases of tetanus are among people who have never received a tetanus vaccine, or adults who don’t stay up to date on their 10-year booster shots.[/tab_item] [tab_item title=”Information for Patients”]
+Nearly all cases of tetanus are among people who have never received a tetanus vaccine, or adults who don’t stay up to date on their 10-year booster shots Live.[/tab_item] [tab_item title=”Information for Patients”]